14islands/r3f-scroll-rig/README.md

 In order to perfectly match the WebGL and DOM content while scrolling the page, some sort of Javascript "smooth scrolling" needs to be applied.

-- The `SmoothScrollbar` component will animate `window.scrollY` smoothly.
-It does not use JS to move the content using transforms.
-We can use `position: sticky` etc. 👌

 Wrap your page in `SmoothScrollbar`:

 ```jsx